lmondada/dphil-thesis/content/02_quantum/02_quantum_sota.md

 @Schmitz2024, where new heuristics are introduced to choose the Pauli gadget ordering.
-In @Huang2024, the hardware-specific connectivity constraints between qubits are also taken into account to produce programs that can be executed on the targetted architecture without overhead.
+In @Huang2024, the hardware-specific connectivity constraints between qubits are also taken into account to produce programs that can be executed on the targeted architecture without overhead.

 A close relative of Pauli gadgets---a strictly smaller subset of it, to be precise---are the so-called _phase polynomials_ @Amy2018, obtained when